Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

 \subsection{Contributions}

-The main contribution of this work is the establishment of the concept of self-sustainability for energy harvesting system.
-We specifically study the harvest-store-consume architecture, for the case where energy arrives impulsively, storage capacity is infinite and the rate of consumption is constant.
+The main contribution of this work is the establishment of the concept of self-sustainability of an energy harvesting system.
+We specifically study the HSC architecture, for the case where energy arrives impulsively, storage capacity is infinite, and the rate of consumption is constant.
 We analyze the system based on random walks, renewal theory, and martingales.
 In particular, we are able to adapt many ideas from the ruin theory of actuarial science, making our work cross-disciplinary.
 This leads to the following findings: